Preparing for Your Surgery

 - Please arrive 15 minutes prior to your scheduled visit to register.

-- A nurse and/or nurse practitioner will review your medical history with you and further assess your overall health.
+- A nurse will review your medical history with you and further assess your overall health.

-- A nurse and/or nurse practitioner will discuss your anesthetic plan.
+- A nurse will discuss your anesthetic plan.
 You will meet your anesthesiologist on the day of surgery.

 - You will fill out a few forms about your health that help us ensure that you are treated effectively and safely.